Registered Student Organization Manual & Policies

-- All Registered Student Organizations have access to the free poster delivery service through the Office of Activities and Engagement.
+- All Registered Student Organizations have access to the free poster delivery service through the Office of Student Engagement.
 To ensure distribution, the Student Organization must:

 - Include this information on all posters.
 If this information is not shown on posters, we will not distribute them.

 - Name of group that is sponsoring the event, i.e. “Sponsored by the Recycling Club.”

 - Contact information of group (phone or email minimum, website if available)

 - What the event is and reason/description

 - Events with alcohol or at establishments that serve alcohol: